jbpratt/tsgg-old/README.md

 TODO:
 - [] Fix scaling down
-- [] Show/Hide Users list with key command
+- [x] Show/Hide Users list with key command
 - [] Tab complete emote modifiers
+- [] /me feature support
+- [] Subsequent messages from same user lack username (similar to how it is done in chat)